 If you are ready to take the dive into purging your home this is the book that will teach you how to do it with no mercy.
-Marie Kondo's methods have a cult-like status that has the user going through their possessions with the question of does the item "spark joy" — if not it is time to get rid of it.
+Marie Kondo's methods have a cult-like status that has the user going through their possessions with the question of does the item "spark joy"—if not it is time to get rid of it.
 The systems she uses have you going category by category through the home instead of room by room which can feel overwhelming.
 She imparts her "KonMari" method which changes the way you do things, like folding clothing and storing it in your drawers a certain way.
-The book has been published in over 40 languages and has over 12,000 glowing Amazon reviews.
+Published in over 40 languages, this book will not only tidy up your space, but help keep your homes looking more minimal.

 For anyone with an interest in natural cleaning and making their own cleaning solutions, this book is a wealth of information.
 With a goal of eliminating all toxins from the home, this book includes dozens of recipes and techniques that may be unfamiliar even to people who are already using vinegar and baking soda as part of their cleaning routine.
 Written by Halle Cottis, a holistic life coach and blogger behind Whole Life Nutrition, the book not only includes cleaning solutions, but also health remedies for conditions like migraines, swimmer’s ear and more that you can make yourself using all-natural ingredients.